-Typically, Chestnut competes in several events throughout the year, but COVID-19 has limited the amount of competing he has been able to do.
-That, however, hasn’t slowed him down.
+Typically, Chestnut competes in several events throughout the year, but COVID-19 limited the amount of competing he was able to do in 2020.

-Chestnut told the New York Post that Nathan’s shipped him out 90 pounds of hot dogs during quarantine and that he has definitely eaten 90 pounds.
+Chestnut told the New York Post that Nathan’s shipped him out 90 pounds of hot dogs during quarantine and that he definitely ate 90 pounds.
 “They’re gone.
 I had to buy some more on my own.”

-Some of his performances during his practices, though, have not quite been where he wants them.
+Some of his performances during his practices, though, were not quite where he wanted them.